duglin/helloworld/README.md

   As of now, Knative does not have a good way to trigger a new build of a service other than for "something" to twiddle the configuration of the Service.
-So, remember in our previous section we add the build section to our Service, that was a "twiddle" and we saw it do a build.
+So, remember in our previous section we added the build section to our Service, that was a "twiddle" and we saw it do a build.
 For our purposes, or `rebuild` Service will do almost the same thing, it will edit the Service's build section in a